 Riga, Latvia from 03 July to 05 July 2016

 Rome, Italy from 14 to 16 July 2016 Read more

-Report of the sixth meeting of the Conference of the Parties to the Rotterdam Convention Read more
+Report of the seventh meeting of the Conference of the Parties to the Rotterdam Convention Read more

 Regional Coordination and Cooperation